captainhorsepower/build-opencv/README.md

 Within configured vevn `import cv2` is present out of the box.

-Other python programms need to modify sys.path.
+Other python programms need to modify `sys.path`.
 There must be a better way, but for quick and dirty stuff you can use:

 ```py